UNLOCK FREE TRAINING

 Contingency clauses further define a deal’s legality, protecting buyers and wholesalers from entering into bad deals that can cost a lot of money.

-These clauses are “if/then” legal language written into real estate purchase agreements giving either party the right to back out of the deal if certain conditions are not met.
+These clauses are “if/then” legal language written into real estate purchase agreements, giving either party the right to withdraw from the deal if certain conditions are not met.

 The most common contingency clauses in California are:

-• Appraisal Contingency – Appraisals are used to estimate the property’s value and are based on several factors.
-Location, condition, market economics, and other elements, when combined, may reveal a house worth much less than anticipated.
+• Appraisal Contingency: Appraisals estimate the property’s value and are based on several factors.
+When combined, location, condition, market economics, and other elements may reveal a house worth much less than anticipated.

-• Title Contingency – Title is a record of the property’s ownership history.
-Reviewing the title ensures that the seller legally owns the property and has a right to sell it.
+• Title Contingency: The title records the property’s ownership history.
+Reviewing the title ensures that the seller legally owns the property and has the right to sell it.

 Disclosures

-All real estate transactions, including wholesaling deals, must take place with complete transparency to ensure integrity.
+To ensure integrity, all real estate transactions, including wholesaling deals, must be conducted with complete transparency.
 Failure to disclose critical information often leads to litigation.

-In California, just as buyers are required to disclose if they are wholesalers or have a real estate license, by law, sellers are required to disclose all material facts about a property as well.
-California disclosures may include:
+In California, just as buyers must disclose whether they are wholesalers or have a real estate license, sellers are also required by law to disclose all material facts about a property.

-Transfer Disclosure Statement (TDS) (§ 1102.4) is an overview document that describes the condition of the property in fairly high-level terms.
+Transfer Disclosure Statement (T.D.S.) (§ 1102.4) is an overview document that describes the condition of the property in fairly high-level terms.
+The following real estate disclosures usually accompany it:

+Is wholesaling real estate legal in California?
+It is legal to wholesale California properties, but you must be careful about how you market the contract.
 We can’t stress this enough because this is where many people go astray.
-If you are assigning a contract as a wholesaler, the ONLY thing you can do is market the contract’s rights for the property you represent.
-You CANNOT market the property itself.
+If you assign a contract as a wholesaler, you can only market the contract’s rights for the property you represent.
+You can't market the property itself.

-The way around this is to get your real estate license, and then you can actually market the property itself as long as you also have a signed listing agreement in place as well.
+The way around this is to get your real estate license, and then you can market the property itself as long as you have a signed listing agreement in place.

 Final Thoughts

-Wholesaling real estate in California is not only legal but also does not require a license.
+The answer to "Is wholesaling real estate legal in California?" isn't as complicated as many assume.
+Wholesaling real estate in California is legal and does not require a license.
 It presents a lucrative opportunity for individuals who understand the applicable laws, such as contracts, disclosures, and marketing activities.
-With determination and the right knowledge, you can position yourself for success in California's thriving real estate market.
-Take the first step towards becoming a successful wholesaler by accessing our free training today.
+With determination and the proper knowledge, you can position yourself for success in California's thriving real estate market.
+Access our free training today to take the first step towards becoming a successful wholesaler.

 Access our FREE training to learn more about wholesaling in California and unlock your potential in the real estate industry.